can be used indirectly for exploration by mapping the geology in detail,

 emphasize that properly calibrated airborne and gamma-ray spectrometry

-surveys produce quantitative geochemical data.
+surveys produce quantitative geophysical data.
 The combination of gamma-ray

-spectrometry with magnetic and electromagnetic sensors, in a modern digital
+spectrometry with magnetic and electromagnetic sensors, acquired by a modern digital

-system, yields powerful mapping and exploration tools for all end-users, from
+system, yields powerful mapping and exploration tools for exploration professionals, from